MakotoE/aws-academy-notes/README.md

 - The AWS CAF provides guidance and best practices for cloud adoption
 - Divided into six perspectives
 - Business
-  - Business
+  - Business: Adopt IT strategies into the business model
-  - People
+  - People: Prepares HR and management teams for cloud adoption
-  - Governance
+  - Governance: Integrates IT governance and organizational governance
 - Technical
-  - Platform
+  - Platform: Design the cloud architecture based on business goals
-  - Security
+  - Security: Security best practices and regulatory compliance
-  - Operations
+  - Operations: Run IT workloads to meet business requirements

 # AWS pricing philosophy
 - Compute: Charged per duration